aksh-hash/THe-Defender-Game/README.md

 # THe-Defender-Game
 a fun game coded in java implementing various oops concept

-Its a simple kill-enemy game , where the defender is equipped with defender tools to fight the emenies.
+Its a simple kill-enemy game , where the defender is equipped with defender tools to fight the enemies.

 HOW TO RUN THE GAME :
 1. Using Eclipse IDE : clone to source code to your eclipse IDE and run the source code.